cleverbase/walleke/README.md

 - Missing paths render as empty strings (no errors).

 **Behavioral Details**
-- Inner header logic (`portal/share-result.html`):
+- Share result headers (`portal/share-result.html`):
-  - If `resultName*` is missing or renders to an empty string, the inner title is omitted.
+  - If `resultName*` is empty the inner title is omitted.
-  - The inner subtitle is shown only when `resultSubtitle*` is present and non‑empty.
+  - The inner subtitle only renders when `resultSubtitle*` evaluates to non-empty.
-  - The outer page title uses `resultTitle*` when provided.
+  - The outer `<h1>` uses `resultTitle*` when provided.
-- Details rendering uses the type schema from `card-types.json`:
+- Details rendering (`portal/share-result.html`, wallet cards) follows `card-types.json`:
   - `date` → `dd-mm-yyyy`, `boolean` → `ja`/`nee`, `eur` → localized Euro.
-  - Arrays join with comma, objects are JSON‑stringified.
+  - Arrays join with comma; objects are JSON-stringified.
 - Wallet behavior (`js/wallet-app.js`):
-  - Cards live in `localStorage` under a simple structure and use `card-types.json` for rendering.
+  - Cards live in `localStorage` and are rendered using the same UI schema.
+  - Seeding logic:
+    - On a fresh device only two buttons are shown: “Ja, vul met PID” and “Nee”.
+    - After seeding once (or after triple-click reset) additional options appear for `PID + INKOMEN` and `PID + NVM`.
+    - Triple-click the “Wallet” title to clear the wallet, reset the prompt, and scroll to the seed card.
-  - The seed prompt reads `data/cards-seed.json` and `data/card-content.json` to add example cards.
+  - The seed prompt reads `data/cards-seed.json`/`data/card-content.json` for payloads.
-  - The Share flow sends `{ outcome: 'ok'|'not_found', type, issuer, payload }` back to the portal.
+  - Share flow returns `{ outcome: 'ok'|'not_found', type, issuer, payload }` to the portal.

 **Session Transport**
 - The helper in `js/qrflow.js` uses a Firebase Realtime Database (demo instance) as a simple rendezvous point.